 Our Community Link Workers will be based across our regional Primary care network.

 Wansbeck Primary Care Network have formed a partnership with Cygnus Support to provide a Social Prescribing service for our patients.
 This is delivered by our Team of 4 Community Link Workers who work across the PCN.
 They offer advice, signposting and additional support to our patients who have non-medical issues that may be impacting upon their wellbeing.
 These issues could include money worries, family troubles, employment issues, carer stress, problems managing a long-term illness or disability, bereavement, and loneliness.
 Or the patient may just wish to engage in a new hobby, be more active or take up volunteering.
-Patients can self refer by completing the self referral form or by asking their health professional to refer on their behalf.

 The Practice runs a comprehensive service of care of the elderly.